 Just as importantly, the clothes O’Hara wore as Moira weren’t knockoffs or costume shop recreations.
 Those were real Alexander McQueens, Pradas and so forth.
 “We had such a small budget,” Levy said, that “it was almost a year-round experience of mining eBay and vintage stores and consignment apps” for cut-rate deals.
-Moira’s appearance, was a fanciful confection, but it was also carefully and personally constructed, totally authentic, intensively sourced, and materially legitimate.
+Moira’s image was a fanciful and frivolous confection, to be sure, but it was also carefully imagined, personally constructed, and materially authentic.

 As was the entire world—and, especially, the entire workplace—Levy built.
-The show was shot on location in an actual small town in Canada, the country from which virtually its entire cast hailed.
-Daniel Levy’s character’s father was played by his actual father, Eugene Levy, an esteemed comedy veteran whose presiding influence was restrained but quite steadying.
-His wife on the show, O’Hara, was also his wife in the celebrated 2000 mockumentary Best in Show.
-(The two comedians have been working together since their early days as Second City performers in the 1970’s.)
+Schitt’s Creek was shot on location in a small town in Canada, the country from which virtually its entire cast hailed.
+Daniel Levy’s character’s father was played by his actual father, Eugene Levy, an esteemed comedy veteran whose presiding influence was restrained but steadying.
+In turn, Eugene Levy’s wife on the show, O’Hara, also played his wife in the celebrated 2000 mockumentary Best in Show.
+(The two comedians have been working together since the 1970’s as members of the Second City comedy ensemble.)
 Sarah Levy, sister to Daniel and daughter to Eugene, played the waitress in the local café where many of the show’s important scenes took place.
 The “making-of” feature about Schitt’s Creek released just after the series ended made it clear that the whole cast, not just the Levys, had developed a close-knit intimacy over the show’s six seasons.
-It was a friends-and-family affair.
+It was a family (and friends) affair.